CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/aws_cli_launch_vm.md

 (Note this command is commented out, as it is only an example, and the json file doesn't contain the ImageId, so it won't run)

+Note, you will need to obtain a security group id from your IT administrator that allows ssh login access.
+If this is enabled by default, then you can remove the --security-group-ids launch-wizard-with-tcp-access

 `### aws ec2 run-instances --debug --key-name your-pem --security-group-ids launch-wizard-with-tcp-access --region us-east-1 --cli-input-json file://runinstances-config.json`

 Example of security group inbound and outbound rules required to connect to EC2 instance via ssh.